This blog was updated on 11/6/23.

 Acute Respiratory Distress Syndrome Overview

-Acute respiratory distress syndrome (ARDS) is hypoxemic acute respiratory failure due to bilateral inflammatory lung injury with bilateral noncardiogenic pulmonary edema.
+ARDS is hypoxemic acute respiratory failure due to inflammatory lung injury with bilateral noncardiogenic pulmonary edema.

-ARDS can have a direct or indirect precipitating event.
+ARDS usually has a direct or indirect precipitating event.
 Direct causes include aspiration, pneumonia, and inhalation injuries.
-Indirect events are sepsis, pancreatitis, multiple transfusions, and trauma.
+Indirect causes are sepsis, pancreatitis, multiple transfusions, and trauma.
 Aspiration and sepsis are the most common.
 Risk of ARDS increases with multiple precipitating events.

 Diagnosis of ARDS

-The Berlin definition requires that all of the following 4 criteria are met for diagnosis of ARDS:
+The 2012 Berlin Conferences requires that all of the following 4 criteria are met for diagnosis of ARDS:

-- Onset of respiratory symptoms within 1 week
+- Onset of respiratory symptoms within one week

-- Chest x-ray or lung CT findings consistent with pulmonary edema—not otherwise explainable
+- Chest x-ray or lung CT findings consistent with (noncardiogenic) pulmonary edema—not otherwise explainable (Figure 6-32 and Figure 6-33)

-- Increased hydrostatic pressure is ruled out (by echocardiogram if needed) so that the respiratory failure cannot be fully explained by increased hydrostatic pressure from fluid overload or cardiac failure.
+- Increased hydrostatic pressure is ruled out (by echocardiogram if needed) so that the respiratory failure cannot be fully explained by fluid overload or cardiac failure.

 - Mild ARDS: PaO2/Fi O2 > 200 but ≤ 300